P\'olya Urn Schemes with Infinitely Many Colors: Introduction

+In recent years, there has been a wide variety of work on \emph{random reinforcement models} of various kind \cite{Da90, Vl03, Svante2, BaiHu05, FlDuPu06, VlTa07, Pe07, maulik1, CoVl09, DasMau11, CrGeVolWaWa11, LaPa13, CoCoLi13, ChHsYa14}.
+In particular, there has been several work on different kind of \emph{urn models} and their generalizations \cite{Svante2, BaiHu05, FlDuPu06, maulik1, DasMau11, CrGeVolWaWa11, LauLimi12, CoCoLi13, LaPa13, ChHsYa14}.
+For \emph{occupancy urn models}, where one considers recursive addition of balls in to finite or infinite number of boxes, there are some works which introduce models with infinitely many colors, typically represented by the boxes \cite{Du89, GneHanPit07, HwSv08}.
+However, other than the classical work by Blackwell and MacQueen \cite{BlackMac73}, there has not been much development of infinite color generalization of the P\'olya urn scheme.
+In this paper, we introduce and analyze a new P\'{o}lya type urn scheme with countably infinitely many colors indexed by $\Zbold^d$.

-P\'olya urn schemes and its various generalizations with finitely many colors have been widely studied in literature \cite{Polya30, Fri49, Free65, AthKar68, BagPal85, Pe90, Gouet, Svante1, FlDuPu06, maulik1, maulik2, DasMau11}, also see \cite{Pe07} for an extensive survey of many of the known results.
-The model is described as follows: \begin{quote} We start with an urn containing finitely many balls of different colors.
-At any time $n\geq 1$, a ball is selected uniformly at random from the urn, the color of the selected ball is noted, the selected ball is returned to the urn along with a set of balls of various colors which may depend on the color of the selected ball. \end{quote} The goal is to study the asymptotic properties of the configuration of the urn.
-Suppose there are $K \geq 1$ different colors and we denote the configuration of the urn at time $n$ by $U_{n}=\left(U_{n,1},U_{n,2}\ldots, U_{n,K}\right)$, where $U_{n,j}$ denotes the number of balls of color $j$, $1 \leq j \leq K$.
-The dynamics of the urn model depends on the \emph{replacement policy} which can be presented by a $K \times K$ matrix, say $R$ whose $\left(i,j\right)^{\mbox{th}}$ entry is the number of balls of color $j$ which are to be added to the urn if the selected color is $i$.
-In literature $R$ is termed as \emph{replacement matrix}.
-The dynamics of the model can then be written as
+Starting from the seminal work by P\'olya \cite{Polya30}, various types of urn schemes with finitely many colors have been widely studied in literature \cite{Fri49, Free65, AthKar68, BagPal85, Pe90, Gouet, Svante1, Svante2, BaiHu05, FlDuPu06, maulik1, maulik2, DasMau11, ChKu13, ChHsYa14}.
+See \cite{Pe07} for an extensive survey of the known results.
+The generalized P\'olya urn scheme with finitely many colors can be described as follows: \begin{quote} We start with an urn containing finitely many balls of different colors.
+At any time $n\geq 1$, a ball is selected \emph{uniformly} at random from the urn, the color of the selected ball is noted, and it is returned to the urn along with a set of balls of various colors which may depend on the color of the selected ball. \end{quote} The goal is to study the asymptotic properties of the configuration of the urn.
+Suppose there are $K \geq 1$ different colors and let $U_{n}=\left(U_{n,1},U_{n,2}\ldots, U_{n,K}\right)$, where $U_{n,j}$ denotes the number of balls of color $j$ for $1 \leq j \leq K$.
+The dynamics of the urn model depends on the \emph{replacement policy} which can be presented by a $K \times K$ matrix with non-negative entries, say $R := \left(\left(R\left(i,j\right)\right)\right)_{1 \leq i, j \leq K}$.
+In literature, $R$ is typically called the \emph{replacement matrix}.
+The dynamics of the model can then be written as,